ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 number of nodes in a diagram.
 These include the use of simple ES5 forms for better performance over more advanced forms.
 For instance C-style for-loops were many times faster than implementations of forEach or iterators which make function calls during each iteration.
-These basic ES5 style should be followed throughout the implementation of the Network UI.
+This basic ES5 style should be followed throughout the implementation of the Network UI.

 AngularJS: